 It is well-described when using neighborhood relations to extract the similarity among samples and easier to evaluate the information systems with real-valued attributes.
 Meanwhile, Wang et al. constructed approximation operators on neighborhood systems [13].
-Relevant classifiers was reduction, Sun et al. applied entropy [15].
-[16] considered feature selection with missing labels and introduced multilabel fuzzy neighborhood rough sets.
+Relevant classifiers was the focus of research for Hu et al. in [14].
+And for attribute reduction, Sun et al. applied entropy [15].
+[16] considered feature selection with missing labels and introduced multi-label fuzzy neighborhood rough sets.
 What's more, in [17], for imbalanced data, the authors designed a novel adaptive fuzzy neighborhood-based feature selection method with adaptive synthetic over-sampling.